hoverboard88/hoverboard/wp-content/plugins/blackhole-bad-bots/readme.txt

 Of course, this list is completely customizable via the plugin settings.
 Each added string is matched against the full user agent, so be careful.
 Learn more about [user agents of the top search engines](https://perishablepress.com/list-all-user-agents-top-search-engines/).

 You can also whitelist bots by IP address.
-Visit the setting, "Whitelisted IPs", and enter the IP address (separate multiple IPs with commas).
+Visit the setting, "Whitelist IPs", and enter the IP address (separate multiple IPs with commas).
 You can also whitelist entire ranges of IPs.
 In the same plugin setting, add something like this:

 	123.456.